 Alas, the honeymoon period could only last so long.

-King Henry was married to Catherine of Aragon but had reportedly developed an infatuation with the alluring Anne Boylan.
+King Henry was married to Catherine of Aragon but had reportedly developed an infatuation with the alluring Anne Boleyn.
 (Spoiler: that wouldn’t work out as well.
 He would go on to behead her too just three years later.)